In the Kitch is reader-supported. External links may earn us a commission at no additional cost to you.

 The taste of basil can vary slightly depending on the specific type of basil.
 For example, sweet basil has a milder flavor than Thai basil, which has a more pronounced licorice flavor.
 However, all types of basil share a similar flavor profile that is both distinctive and versatile.

 When fresh basil is added to dishes, it provides a bright, refreshing flavor that can help cut the acidity and enhance sweetness.
-For this reason it is often used as a finishing herb in tomato-based pasta sauces, pizzas, and salads.
+For this reason it is often used as a finishing herb in tomato-based pasta sauces, grilled pizzas, and salads.

-What Does Basil Look Like?
+What Does it Look Like?

 The Stem: Basil is easily recognizable by its distinct appearance.
 The herb has a tall, slender stem and usually grows to a height of about 1-2 feet (30-60 cm) tall.
 The stem is green and hairy but depending on the basil type can be tinged with a purple hue.
 The stem branches out and is covered with solid, green leaves arranged in pairs along the length of the stem.